 Assistant Professor: Michael Jonas

 Computer Information Systems (B.S.)

-The bachelor of science degree in computer information systems prepares graduates with knowledge, skills, and best practices to work in the highly integrated field of computing technologies and to grow into leadership positions.
+The bachelor of science degree in Computer Information Systems prepares graduates with knowledge, skills, and professional practices to work in the highly integrated field of computing technologies and to grow into leadership positions.
 The program also enables graduates to further their studies at the graduate level and pursue research in a computing-related discipline.